Last updated on January 3rd, 2023 at 07:24 pm

 Firstlaw makes several other options that allow for even more shock absorption.
 They get a little pricey, especially when you consider my recommended method will cost you less than $10.
 But if you need dampening, a mount to an i beam, or several other specialty scenarios, Firstlaw is the place to look.
 You can see their full assortment of mounts here on Amazon.

 The last option I’ll recommend is to not hang your bag at all.
 Instead, use a heavy bag stand.
 We have a relatively nice gym where I work and this is what they use.
 We have several amateur boxers who train in our gym and they use the heavy bag every day.
 The model we have is by Everlast, a great name in boxing gear.

 It’s held up well and has been going strong the entire 16 years I’ve worked there.
-You can check pricing on this model here on Amazon.
+You can check the pricing on this model here on Amazon.
 One note on this solution is that you will want to find a way to secure it to your floor.
 In our gym it’s bolted down and I would recommend the same for yours.
-Otherwise it will end up scooting all over the gym and you really want it to be stationary.
+Otherwise, it will end up scooting all over the gym, and you really want it to be stationary.

 Summary & Disclaimer